Planning-nl/vue3-i18n/README.md

 ```

 ### String format patterns
 Most i18n frameworks allow special patterns in translation strings as *placeholders* or *references* to other translations.

 This library doesn't post-process strings at all, and it doesn't have any such patterns.
-Just use functions, as they
+You can use normal functions,
-provide flexibility as well as type safety.
-Example:
+as they provide flexibility as well as type safety:

 ```typescript
 import { l, i18n } from "@planning.nl/vue3-i18n";